Customer-Segmentation-capstone-project/customer-segmentation/README.md

-# Customer Segmentation and Product Recommendation
-“ShopSense” - Personalized Product Recommendations for Biking Enthusiast
+# ShopSense: Revolutionizing the Shopping Experience for Bicycle Enthusiasts

 A Codeup capstone project created by:
  - Adam Harris